What you need to know about the ‘Hello can you hear me’ telephone scam

 - Sick of getting Telemarketing calls?
 Learn how you can stop telemarketing calls in Australia

-- Not all call centres are bad!!!
-Read: Top 8 myths about working in a call centre
+- Read: The top 8 myths about working in a call centre